arez/arez/README.md

 * Test whether AnnotationProcessor handles interfaces on super-classes and super-super classes etc.

+* Add Async helper to extras.
+Can be canceled/disposed.
+Has an Observable state field that indicates current status.
+Triggers an "Action" on async completion.
+Useful for handling async http calls etc.

 * Add container (a.k.a. scope) to actions, ComputedValue and Observables???

 * Support whyRun if config enables it.
 Possibly through Spy interface?